 Apples come in all shades of red, green and yellow.

 Apple varieties range in size from a little bigger than a cherry, to as large as a grapefruit.
 The peel is good to eat and has many nutrients.

 Apples have five seed pockets.
 Do not eat the seeds.

-Apples are fruit which grow on trees
+Apples are fruit which grow on trees.

 The apple can be traced back to the Romans and Egyptians who introduced them to Britain.
-The pilgrims planted the first apple trees in North America in the Marca an be traced buck to an apple trees in North America in the Massachusetts Bay Colony.
-The pilgrims planted the first apple trees in North America in the Massachusetts Bay Colony.

 Americans eat about 120 apples apiece each year.

 Apples are the most popular fruit in the United States.
-36 states grow apples commercially with the following as top producers: Washington, New York, Michigan, California, Pennsylvania and Virginia.
+36 states grow apples commercially with the following as top producers:

+Washington, New York,

+Michigan, California,

+Pennsylvania and

+Virginia.